Fantasy startup Esports One raises $4M more – TechCrunch

 The new funding was led led by XSeed Capital, Eniac Ventures, and Chestnut Street Ventures, bringing Esports One to a total of $7.3 million raised.
 The company also recently signed a partnership deal with lifestyle company ESL Gaming.

-Gunin said the money will allow the company to grow its Bytes virtual currency, which players use to enter contests and buy customizations — starting next year, players will be able to spend real money to purchase Bytes.
+Gunnin said the money will allow the company to grow its Bytes virtual currency, which players use to enter contests and buy customizations — starting next year, players will be able to spend real money to purchase Bytes.
 In addition, it’s working on native iOS and Android apps (Esports One is currently accessible via desktop and mobile web).

 Gunnin and his team also plan to develop fantasy competitions for Rainbow Six: Siege, Rocket League, Valorant and Fortnite.

-“As a fairly new player in the esports world, we’ve seen immense determination and grit from Matt, Sharon, and the whole Esports One team to grow into a household name, ” said XSeed’s Damon Cronkey in a statement.
+“As a fairly new player in the esports world, we’ve seen immense determination and grit from Matt, Sharon, and the whole Esports One team to grow into a household name,” said XSeed’s Damon Cronkey in a statement.
 “I’m excited to be partnering with a company that will deliver new perspectives and features to an evolving industry.
 We’re eager to see how Esports One grows in 2021.”